girgismicheal/Customer-Churn-Classification-using-R/README.md

 Recall|   	0.9457     | 	0.9058  |       	0.81       |   	DT    |	NN
 Fmeasure|   	0.865853   | 	0.8666	 |      0.8705	      |    NN    |	DT
 Accuracy|    	0.7905    | 	0.8007  |   	0.8	| XGBoost	 |DT

+- The table has two columns that show the best and worst models in each classification metric.